-College of Saint Mary sponsors eight sports: basketball, cross-country, golf, soccer, softball, swimming, tennis and volleyball.
-CSM is a member of the NAIA (National Association of Intercollegiate Athletics) and the Great Plains Athletic Conference (GPAC), and is a participant school in the NAIA Champions of Character program.
-Participation in CSM's athletic teams and eligibility for CSM athletic scholarships is limited to those students who meet the eligibility requirements of the NAIA and have been recommended by a coach.
+College of Saint Mary sponsors ten sports: basketball, bowling, competitive dance, cross-country, golf, soccer, softball, swimming, tennis and volleyball.
+CSM is a member of the NAIA (National Association of Intercollegiate Athletics), the Great Plains Athletic Conference (GPAC) and United States Bowling Congress (USBC).
+As a member of the NAIA, the Flames Athletic Department is an active participant in the NAIA Champions of Character Program.
+CSM athletic scholarships are limited to specific students who meet the eligibility requirements of the NAIA and have been recommended by a coach.